Terms & conditions

 For nearly half his career Marcus was permanently employed in management positions on the agency side (1999–2012).
 This included reviewing many quite creative concepts for their feasibility and practical suitability before his teams presented them to their clients.
 In addition to developing a concrete implementation and transition plan, his roles included budgeting and evaluating how relevant and successful the concept could or would be for the business, whether the invested marketing budget would bring a corresponding (hoped-for) return and whether new markets, customer segments and sales channels could be developed.

 This inevitably included the transformation of existing marketing and business models and the creation, procurement and/or reorganisation of the necessary resources and structures to run these operations.
-Consequently, completely new business and distribution models emerged, such as the establishment of Free Wifi by Vodafone in German schools and student residences.
+Consequently, completely new business and distribution models emerged, such as Free Wifi by Vodafone in German schools and student residences.

 Marcus’s previous management roles in the creative industry have also included recruitment, supervision, mentoring, training and leadership for teams of all sizes (2–88 people) across several offices and organisations as well as professional coaching, corporate change and transformation and culture development to maximise personal, team and business potentials.